-Function Delegated: This text is provided as a reference Authority to dispose of property to: only.
-Delegates shall only act in full understanding of the delegated (a) to the highest bidder at public auction [s.3.58(2)(a)]. statutory power, inclusive of conditions [see below]. (b) to the person who at public tender called by the local government makes what is considered by the delegate to be, the most acceptable tender, whether or not it is the highest tenders [s.3.58(2)(b)] 2.
-Authority to dispose of property by private treaty only in accordance with section 3.58(3) and prior to the disposal, to consider any submissions received following the giving of public notice [s.3.58(3)].
-Statutory Power being Delegated: Local Government Act 1995 s.3.58(2) & (3) Disposing of Property Power is originally assigned to: Local Government Statutory Power of Local Government Act 1995 Delegation: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Subject to: The disposal of property being less than \$250,000, except for land.
-2. The disposal of land by sale being: (a) identified in the City's Annual Budget and valued up to \$600 000 excluding GST; or (b) based on two independent market valuations engaged by the City, for an amount not exceeding \$250 000. (b)(c) The delegation to the Manger Centracts and Procurement is for disposal of Fleet, Plant and Equipment only.
-Statutory Power to Sub- Local Government Act 1995 Delegate: s.5.44 CEO may delegate powers and duties to other employees CEO's Sub-Delegation: The exercise of the delegated power does not include the power of delegation Director Assets - \$150,000 Director Corporate Strategy & Performance - \$150,000 Manager Asset Maintenance - \$50,000 Manager Contracts & Procurement \$50,000 Manager Property Services \$150,000
+Function Delegated: This text is provided as a reference 1.
+Authority to dispose of property to: only.
+Delegates shall only act in full understanding of the delegated (a) to the highest bidder at public auction [s.3.58(2)(a)]. statutory power, inclusive of conditions [see below]. (b) to the person who at public tender called by the local government makes what is considered by the delegate to be, the most acceptable tender, whether or not it is the highest tenders [s.3.58(2)(b)] Authority to dispose of property by private treaty only in accordance with section 3.58(3) and prior to the disposal, to consider any submissions received following the giving of public notice [s.3.58(3)].
+Statutory Power being Delegated: Local Government Act 1995 s.3.58(2) & (3) Disposing of Property Power is originally assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995 s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Subject to: 1.
+The disposal of property being less than \$250,000, except for land.
+2. The disposal of land by sale being: (a) identified in the City's Annual Budget and valued up to \$600 000 excluding GST; or (b) based on two independent market valuations engaged by the City, for an amount not exceeding \$250 000. (b)(c) The delegation to the Manger Contracts and Procurement is for disposal of Fleet, Plant and Equipment only.
+Statutory Power to Sub- Delegate: Local Government Act 1995 s.5.44 CEO may delegate powers and duties to other employees CEO's Sub-Delegation: The exercise of the delegated power does not include the power of delegation Director Assets - \$150,000 Director Corporate Strategy & Performance - \$150,000 Manager Asset Maintenance - \$50,000 Manager Contracts & Procurement \$50,000 Manager Property Services \$150,000

-CEO's Conditions on Sub-delegation: (a) Subject to the conditions on delegation to the CEO. (b) The delegation to the Manager Property Services is for the disposal of land only. (b)(c) The delegation to the Manager Contracts and Procurement is for disposal of Fleet, Plant and Equipment only.
-Record Keeping Statement (LGA 1995) s5.46(3) "A person to whom a power or duty is delegated under this Act is to keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty."
-The full details of the transa advertisements to be recorded or register.
-Local Government Act 1995 s.3.58 Disposing of Property City of Wanneroo Strategic Land Policy and Management Procedure City of Wanneroo Disposal of Property other than Land and Buildings Management Procedure Financial Interest Return required - Yes Delegation Administration: Decision Reference Decision Reference Decision Reference 1.
-CE06-05/17 2.
+CEO's Conditions on Sub-delegation: (a) Subject to the conditions on delegation to the CEO. (b) The delegation to the Manager Property Services is for the disposal of land only. (b)(c) The delegation to the Mang for disposal of Fleet, Plant an ger Contracts and Procurement is definition Record Keeping Statement (LGA 1995) s5.46(3) " A person to whom a power or duty is delegated under this Act is to keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty."
+The full details of the transaction including copies of the advertisements to be recorded on the appropriate record and or register.
+Compliance Links Local Government Act 1995 s.3.58 Disposing of Property City of Wanneroo Stratogic Land Policy and Management Procedure City of Wanneroo Disposal of Property other than Land and Buildings Management Procedure Financial Interest Return required - Yes Delegation Administration: Decision Reference Decision Reference Decision Reference 1.
+CE06-05/17 6.
+11. 2.
 CE01-06/18 3.
+19/394864 7.
+8. 12.
+13. 3.
 19/394864 4.
-6. 7.
 8. 9.
-11. 12.
-13.
+13. 14.